 NVC Training Courses

-In 2018 we will be running courses in three cycles, and each cycle has an Intro Evening and two six-week courses, a Level One and a Level Two.
+In 2018 we will be running courses in three cycles, and each cycle has an Taster Session and two six-week courses, a Level One and a Level Two.

 Our introductory, Taster Evenings are open to anyone who would like to know more about NVC before committing to a Level One course.
 These low-cost evenings will be on 5 March, 23 April, and 15 October 2018, at the Horfield Quaker Meeting House, Bristol.